• Skip to primary navigation

 • Gather all of your ingredients and place them on the counter.

-• Now take each potato quarter and cut it length wise into ½ inch strips
+• Cut the potatoes in half then cut it length wise into ½ inch strips and set aside.

-• Once you have prepared your potatoes, grab a large saute pan and place it on the stove over medium heat.
+• Pre-heat a large saute pan and place it on the stove over medium heat.

 • Add your olive oil